Eastman School of Music has a long history of amazing opportunities for students to perform to various audiences. Here

 - Eastman Women’s Chorus: A select ensemble, the Eastman Women’s Chorus is comprised of music majors and women in other majors throughout the University of Rochester.
 The Women’s Chorus is dedicated to the performance of compelling repertoire created with real women’s voices in mind, including music from the Venetian Ospedali, the German Frauenchor, and contemporary female composers.
 Recent performances have included Nicolai Porpora’s Magnificat, Gabriel Fauré’s Messe Basse, and Roxanna Panufnik’s Olivia.

 In addition to the many and varied performing opportunities involving opera, oratorio, and recital, Eastman has several unique and exciting voice competitions each year.
 All of these events include preliminary and final rounds of competition and often feature eminent guest adjudicators.

 - Jessie Kneisel Lieder Competition

 The Jessie Kneisel Lieder Competition honors the memory of Eastman’s beloved German professor, Jessie Kneisel, and is made possible through the extraordinary generosity of Eastman alumnus George McWhorter.
 The competition is held annually in May with the preliminary round in March.
-The preliminary round is judged by the entire Voice and Opera faculty, while the finals are judged by an invited distinguished guest.
+The preliminary round is judged by the entire Voice, Opera and Vocal Coaching faculty, while the finals are judged by an invited distinguished guest.
 Such guests in recent years have included: Benita Valente, Brian Zeger, Tom Muraco, James Courtney, Håkan Hagegård, Dawn Upshaw and Graham Johnson.
 This year, the finals will be judged by the acclaimed countertenor David Daniels who will also be conducting the masterclass.
 The repertoire for the preliminary audition consists of three German lied, one of which must be by Schubert.
 From the initial audition, six singers are chosen for the finals where each participant prepares thirty minutes of German lieder representing a variety of composers.
 In the finals, each singer performs for twenty minutes with the first ten minutes consisting of repertoire chosen by the singer and the final ten minutes of repertoire are chosen by the guest adjudicator.
 Substantial cash prizes are awarded to both the top four singers as well as the top four pianists.
 The Kneisel Lieder Competition is truly thrilling each year and represents a one-of-a-kind opportunity amongst the music schools in the United States.

 - Friends of Eastman Opera Competition